AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 ## Your Challenge

 Create a journey that sends an order confirmation email when a Luma customer completes an online order.
+The Luma

 >[!BEGINTABS]

 >[!TAB Task]

 1. Create a journey called `Luma - Order Confirmation`
-1. Use the event: [!DNL LumaOnlinePurchase] as a trigger
+2. Use the event: `LumaOnlinePurchase` as a trigger
-1. Create the order confirmation email called `Luma - Order Confirmation`:
+3. Create the order confirmation email called `Luma - Order Confirmation`:

   * Category transactional - make sure to select the transactional email surface
   * The subject line must be personalized with the recipients' first name and must include the phrase "thank you for your purchase"
-  * Use the **Luma - Order summary** template and modify it:
+  * Use the `Luma - Order summary` template and modify it:

 The email should be structured as follows:
 <table>